 If it does not ignite or smoulder, and the flames extinguish themselves within 10 minutes, the material passes the test.

-Remember: different fabrics burn at different rates.
+Remember: different textiles burn at different rates.
 From that we know that their natural fire resistance varies.
 You can treat many materials to stop flames from spreading.

-During this test the fabrics still burns, because we treat only the back of the material.
+During this test the fabric still burns, because we treat only the back of the material.

 You'll see how the treated area acts as a firewall when the flames burn through the surface of the fabric.